githubscrewedmyaccount/DB_GUI/README.md

 * 'Export view to CSV' - This one is simple, it will take the current view within the program and put it into a CSV file that will go to your desktop.
 * 'Manual SQL' - Possibly the most powerful portion of this program, you can craft your own query and pull any kind of data you would like, this is not limited at all and you can parse information incredibly well with this. once you write your query in the manual sql window press "CTRL-r" to run it.
 If there are errors the console will reflect it.
 * 'Import Inventory CSV' - This will import an inventory CSV file, currently not implemented in version 1.2
-* 'Import AWOL CSV' - This will improt an awol CSV file, currently not implemented in version 1.2
+* 'Import AWOL CSV' - This will import an awol CSV file, currently not implemented in version 1.2

 # Console